Ponzi schemer Bernie Madoff dies in prison at 82

 “He stole from the rich.
 He stole from the poor.
 He stole from the in between.
 He had no values,” former investor Tom Fitzmaurice told the judge at the sentencing.
 “He cheated his victims out of their money so he and his wife ... could live a life of luxury beyond belief.”

-“Although the crimes Bernie was convicted of have come to define who he was—he was also a father and a husband.
+“Although the crimes Bernie was convicted of have come to define who he was — he was also a father and a husband.
 He was soft spoken and an intellectual.
 Bernie was by no means perfect.
-But no man is,” Sample said.
+But no man is,” the lawyer said.

 U.S. District Judge Denny Chin sentenced Madoff to the maximum possible term.